CloudDCrow/shiny-loops/README.md

 - Put Epilogue Playback in the top left corner of your screen (be sure the game is at least half visible, so that the screen capture app can spot the shiny)

-- Save in front of desired hunt (For soft resets be sure to only have 1 pokemon in your party, as it will always check your second pokemon for shinines)
+- Save in front of desired hunt (For soft resets be sure to only have 1 Pokémon in your party, as it will always check your second Pokémon for shininess)

 - Change speed up setting in Playback to 5x